 New procurement mission

-Rising administrative costs today threaten the very existence of many businesses.
+Rising administrative costs today threatens the very existence of many businesses.
 Propelled by skyrocketing employee benefits cost, the procurement SOS is sounding.

 At every turn it seems that life in general and business in particular has become more difficult, more complex and uncontrollable.
 Paradoxically, at most U.S. companies, employee benefits—the area of greatest CFO concern—are usually the area of least procurement involvement.